 The results you get will simply show you what you think your score is on the multiple topics in the assessment.
 The quiz will not compare you to others but will bring out the imbalances in the various aspects the assessment measures.
 For example, it looks like both family and career are at an area of concern, while social relationships are not.
 This then sets the stage for the next step of the coach helping you with achieving better balance.

 Interactive Assessments Type 4: A Multi-Dimensional Assessment

-For example, if you are a marketing coach, you might have separate independent assessments on SEO, sales enablement, content production, account based marketing etc. A multi-dimensional assessment will let you bring all these assessment under one overall assessment so users can see their scores in one place, with one “overall score”.
+For example, if you are a marketing coach, you might have multiple topics with a Digital Marketing assessment on SEO, sales enablement, content production, account based marketing etc. A multi-dimensional assessment will let you bring all these topics under one overall assessment so users can see their scores on each such dimension, with one “overall score” as well.

 Which Assessment is right for you?